Why do we have 12A?

 Why do we have a 12A?

 This page is about the history of 12A.
-For info about our current Guidelines for 12A please look here or watch our advert below.
-The advert was made to tell the public exactly what 12A means, and to explain to parents that they can find out more about why films get their ratings by looking at BBFCinsight.
+Read more about our current Guidelines for 12A or watch our advert below.
+The advert was made to tell the public exactly what 12A means, and to explain to parents that they can find out more about why films get their ratings by looking at ratings info, formally known as BBFCinsight.

 Watch our 12A advert

 12A is the newest certificate.
 It was launched in 2002.
 Issues in 12A films tend to be moderate, though there can be some strong content (for example occasional swearing).
 Early 12As include Spider-man and The Bourne Identity.
 You can read more about the history of age ratings in the UK and all the different certificates there have been on our timeline.
 You can read our Guidelines for 12A here, or browse through the latest releases on this site where you will be able to read about why new 12A films got their age ratings.

 12A is advisory, which means that as with U and PG, parents can make up their minds about whether they think a film is suitable for you.
 12As are stronger than PGs and Us though.
 When BBFC Compliance Officers recommend a film should be a 12A this means they think it is suitable for children aged 12 and over.
 However, your parents may decide that you are likely to enjoy a specific film.

 Once you are 12, you can go to see a 12A at the cinema without your parents.

 For many years there was no certificate which referred to 12 year olds.
 Films which were suitable for older children and younger teenagers were rated at PG, or sometimes rated at 15.

 Many parents, teachers and children understand the 12A age rating very well, but it is worth remembering: